JMerhi01/DevOps_Notes/README.md

 2. Webhooks are used to notify of this push
 3. Jenkins receives the notification to get the code from GitHub and start automating.
 - SSH Public Key goes to GitHub, Private goes to Jenkins
-4. Jekins Tests this code in Agent Node
+4. Jenkins tests this code in Agent Node
 5. If it's approved, Master Node will deliver the code to an Amazon EC2 instance.

 ![Alt text](Images/ci.PNG)